nameless-and-blameless/TAG/wiki/Hickory-Valley-Christian-Church.md

 ### Vanish
 #### Body Disposal
-Following the massacre, the bodies of the victims were disposed of using church's baptismal which the operatives had added a solution to that made the water within it capable of dissolving a human body, ensuring no physical evidence remained.
+Following the massacre, the bodies of the victims were disposed of using church's baptismal which the operatives had added a solution to that made the water within it capable of dissolving all of the tissues that makeup the human body.
+The bones were ground to the size of gravel and distributed around the church's property.

 #### Vehicles
 The vehicles belonging to the congregants were loaded onto car haulers, their VINs changed, and then sold or given away, further erasing any trace of the victims.